 How pensions work

-Learn the basics about the three types of pension – state pension, workplace pensions and personal pensions – and how works.
+Learn the basics about the three types of pension – state pension, workplace pensions and personal pensions – and how they work.

 A pension is a way of saving for your retirement.
 You put money into your pension each month and, in return, you get a regular income once you've retired.
 You don't have to pay tax on pension contributions, which is one of the reasons saving into a pension can be more effective than saving for your retirement in other ways.